Tottenham complete loan signing of Vinicius from Benfica with £41m purchase option | Goal.com

 Vinicius was the joint-top goalscorer in the Primeira Liga in 2019-20, scoring 24 goals in 47 games in all competitions.

-Last season was a breakthrough campaign for Vinicius, who was signed from Napoli for €16m (£15m/$19m) after loan spells at Rio Ave and Monaco.
+Last season was a breakthrough campaign for him, after being signed from Napoli for €16m (£15m/$19m) following loan spells at Rio Ave and Monaco.

-Mourinho will be hoping he can provide competition and a much-needed rotation option for Harry Kane, with previous backups such as Fernando Llorente and Vincent Janssen having failed to deliver on a consistent basis.
+Mourinho will be hoping Vinicius can provide competition and a much-needed rotation option for Harry Kane.
+Previous backups such as Fernando Llorente and Vincent Janssen have generally failed to deliver on a consistent basis.

+Kane's fitness has caused something of a scrap between Mourinho and England manager Gareth Southgate of late, though he has started the season in good form with six goals and six assists in seven appearances.

 Spurs fans may be hoping Vinicius can follow in the footsteps of Raul Jimenez, who has shone in the Premier League since joining Wolves from Benfica in 2018.

-Serie A giants Juventus and Inter had been linked with a move in recent weeks, but Tottenham have moved to make him their sixth signing of the summer transfer window.
+Serie A giants Juventus and Inter had been linked with a move in recent weeks, but Tottenham have acted to make him their sixth signing of the summer transfer window.

 He follows Gareth Bale, Sergio Reguilon, Matt Doherty, Pierre-Emile Hojbjerg and Joe Hart to north London as Mourinho reshapes his squad.